xbeat/Machine-Learning/README.md

 Bayesian learning in nonlinear multiscale state-space models combines probabilistic inference with complex dynamical systems.
 This approach allows us to estimate hidden states and parameters in systems that evolve across multiple scales of time and space, while accounting for uncertainties in our observations and model.

+## Dropout Preventing Overfitting in Neural Networks

+Understanding Dropout - Core Concept

+Dropout is a regularization technique that prevents neural networks from overfitting by randomly deactivating a fraction of neurons during training.
+This forces the network to learn redundant representations and creates more robust feature detection patterns.

 ## LLM Alignment Primer using Python

 Introduction to LLM Alignment